kilichan/bioeng-0056-2156/CONTRIBUTING.md

 ## Make edits

-If you want to directly make edits and suggestions to the curriculum, you'll need create a GitHub account and learn about GitHub.
+If you want to make and share edits to the curriculum description, you'll need create a GitHub account and learn about GitHub.
 To learn the basics of GitHub, read [this tutorial](https://guides.github.com/activities/hello-world/).
 The tutorial will teach you what you need to contribute to the curriculum.

 In order to make modifications, you need to "fork" this repository.
 Learn about forking [here](https://guides.github.com/activities/forking/).
 You may then use the skills learned in the first tutorial to edit the README right in the GitHub web interface.
 Once you've made your edits, open a pull request.
 We will use the pull request to continue the discussion.